1. Blog

 • Automated budget tracking spreadsheets, saving 5 hours weekly on reports.

-• Designed persuasive sales presentation, boosting client engagement by 40%.
+• Designed persuasive sales presentations, boosting client engagement by 40%.

 • Organized team files in Google Drive, improving retrieval time significantly.